 The act of leaving the UK does not necessarily make you not resident and not ordinarily resident.
 You must also make a definite break from the UK and any remaining ties you have with the UK must be consistent with not being resident here.
 If you say that you are no longer resident and ordinarily resident in the UK, we might ask you to give some evidence to show that you have left the UK

 permanently or indefinitely and that there has been a clear change in the pattern of your life.
 For example, we would expect you to show that when you left the UK you had acquired accommodation abroad to live in as a permanent home.”

-Below is also a link to HMRC publication HMRC6 covering basic Residence guidelines but frankly this in isolation should not be relied upon as they will always ultimately refer back to the tax cases and the actual facts of your own particular circumstances....
+HMRC publication HMRC6 previously covered basic Residence guidelines but frankly this in isolation should not be relied upon as they will always ultimately refer back to the tax cases and the actual facts of your own particular circumstances....